18F/18f.gsa.gov/_posts/2015-04-28-intersection-of-art-and-technology.md

 ---
-title: "The Intersection of Art and Technology"
+title: "The intersection of art and technology"
 layout: post
 authors:
 - julia